-The cross-border movement of intellectual property
+The cross border movement of intellectual property

-Intellectual property-patents, trademarks, copyrights, trade secrets, and other proprietary processes-represent the top of the economic food chain.
-Intellectual property can move across borders without transportation costs, giving it high profit potential.
-By every measure, the transfer of intellectual property across borders is increasing at record rates.
-Many countries, and China is an example, require that companies entering their markets do so with joint ventures that require some formal technology transfer.
-In 2017, this became a hot political issue as the President publicly criticized and pushed China to reduce some of the restrictions which were considered to be unfair.

-Informal, or even illegal, technology transfer is an increasing challenge to firms who are globalizing.
-Spillovers refer to the movement of ideas and know-how from one part of the economy to others.
-While it often just happens, many countries have policies to make it more intentional.

-Theft of intellectual property through cyber methods, both criminally and state sponsored, is an increasing challenge for companies and for the world's law enforcement agencies - including the FBI in the US.
-Balancing these risks against reward is one of the great challenges of global entrepreneurship.
+- Intellectual property-patents, trademarks, copyrights, and other proprietary process-represent the top of the economic food chain. - Intellectual property can move across borders without transportation costs, giving it high profit potential. - By every measure, the transfer of intellectual property across borders is increasing at record rates. - Many countries, and China is an example, require that companies entering their markets do so with joint ventures that require some formal technology transfer. - Informal, or even illegal, technology transfer is an increasing challenge to firms who are globalizing. - Spillovers: Movement of ideas and know how from one part of the economy to others.
+While it often just happens, many countries have polices to make it more intentional. - Theft of intellectual property through cyber methods, both criminally and state sponsored, is an increasing challenge for companies and for the world's law enforcement agencies -including the FBI in the US. - Balancing these risks against reward is one of the great challenges of global entrepreneurship.